pymupdf/PyMuPDF/docs/functions.rst

       *New in v1.17.4*

-      Convenience function returning a PDF color triple (red, green, blue) for a given sRGB color integer as it occurs in :meth:`Page.getText` dictionaries "dict" and "rawdict".
+      Convenience function returning a PDF color triple (red, green, blue) for a given sRGB color integer as it occurs in :meth:`Page.get_text` dictionaries "dict" and "rawdict".

       :arg int srgb: an integer of format RRGGBB, where each color component is an integer in range(255).